open-ch/pyrene/CONTRIBUTING.md

 Thanks a lot for thinking about contributing to pyrene.
 Any contributions (code, review, ideas, bug reports) are very welcome.

 We understand that there can be a certain resistance to contribute to a large existing project like pyrene.
-But don't worry, we're firendly people and we encourage you to take the plunge.
+But don't worry, we're friendly people and we encourage you to take the plunge.

 ### Found a security vulnerability?